Negan: Backstory

 In season 8, Negan vaguely states that he helped young people improve upon their weaknesses and molded them into stronger individuals.
 In the season 10 episode "Here's Negan", he is portrayed as having been a high school gym teacher.
 Negan later met a woman named Lucille and the pair fell in love and married.
 Over time, however, Negan began cheating on her.
 She found out about the affair and he begged her forgiveness, which she granted.
-Around this time, Negan was fired from his job because he assaulted a man whose kids went to the school he taught at because the man had insulted his wife.
-In the onset of the outbreak, Negan ventured out into the walker-filled wilderness to find medicine for Lucille's pancreatic cancer, but when he returned, he found that she had died and become a walker.
-He cannot bring himself to put his wife down; this act of weakness would continue to haunt him and thus Negan strived to become a much stronger person.
+Around this time, Negan assaulted the father of students for insulting his wife, and was dismissed from employment.
+In the onset of the outbreak, Negan searched and obtained medicine for Lucille's pancreatic cancer but when he returned she had died and reanimated as a zombie.
+He cannot bring himself to kill her zombie, an inaction which haunted him as a weakness of character and drove him to become a much stronger person.